justinyates887/blue-haired-girl-bot/README.md

 - [x] giveaways
 - [x] create role function
 - [x] delete role function
-- [x] bot updater (notifies channel log when bot will be down as well as new versions and features.)
+- bot updater (notifies channel log when bot will be down as well as new versions and features.) *(suspended until further notice)*

 ---------------------------------------------------------------------------------------------------------------------------